-Go to: www.collegecentral.com/Pfeiffer
+- Go to: www.collegecentral.com/Pfeiffer

-Select the student icon
+- Select the student icon

-Read the information and announcements on the next page
+- o Read the information and announcements on the next page

-Go to the register now link
+- Go to the register now link

-Create an Access ID and a Password
+- o Create an Access ID and a Password

-Continue registration
+- o Continue registration

-For more information, please contact Dr. Deborah Lung, Director of Graduate Student Development and Academic success at deborah.lung@pfeiffer.edu accepts the responsibility to observe proper decorum while on the University premises and when representing the University on official occasions.
-Students also agree to abide by an academic code of conduct which includes honesty and integrity in all matters related to the pursuit of formal and informal education encouraged and promoted by Pfeiffer University.
+Charlotte Business Journal Enterprise Portal

+Students can access information on industry news, trends, potential employers, and lists of contacts in the Charlotte metro region including 10,000 downloadable contacts from People on the Move.
+Includes lists to search for scholarships and networking events.
+For more information, please contact Dr. Joanne Zukowski, Director of Graduate/Adult Student Development and Academic success at joanne.zukowski@pfeiffer.edu.